-The birth of Lord Murugan was purposed.
+The birth of Lord Murugan was proposed.
 When Tarakasura acquired a boon from Lord Brahma to be invincible by anyone but Lord Shiva’s seed, his viciousness grew.
-At the moment Sati had already left her body and Lord Shiva was grieving, unknown to the fact that she has been born as the daughter of Himalaya, Goddess Parvati.
+At the moment, Sati had already left her body, and Lord Shiva was grieving, unknown to the fact that she has been born as the daughter of Himalaya, Goddess Parvati.
 Parvati was in a prolonged period of austerity to have Lord Shiva as a husband.

-Tarakasur was previously known as Tarak who acquired immense knowledge and power through the worship of Lord Brahma.
+Tarakasur was previously known as Tarak, who acquired immense knowledge and power through the worship of Lord Brahma.
 Kartikeya was born with the purpose of killing this Asura.
 Kartikeya killed Tarakasura in his very young years.
-In his dying seconds, he asked Lord Kartikeya for forgiveness and spare him his life.
-Knowing it was not possible he asked Kartikeya to keep him close to him.
-Lord Kartikeya is seen to carry a flag with a rooster on his hand as an emblem.
+In his dying seconds, he asked Lord Kartikeya for forgiveness and to spare him his life.
+Knowing it was not possible, he asked Kartikeya to keep him close to him.
+Lord Kartikeya is seen to carry a flag with a rooster in his hand as an emblem.

 Kartikeya and his peacock

 Lord Kartikeya is seen riding a beautiful peacock named paravane.
 The peacock was once an Asura named Surapadman.
 Lord Kartikeya had a ferocious victory over him, Surapadman conceded to him to spare his life.
 He spared the Asura his life but manipulated him to become a peacock and be his vahana.
 He is also known as Murugan for the same reason.